browserengineering/book/book/animations.md

 be run on the browser thread, and also GPU-accelerated.
 But I'm getting ahead of myself---let's first take a tour through DOM animations and how to implement their APIs in our browser, before figuring how to accelerate them.

+Let's start by exploring some example animations, starting with opacity and then width & height.
+The simplest way to implement them is with some JavaScript and a few tiny extensions to our browser's APIs.
+Then we can explore how to move more and more of the work the JavaScript is doing into the browser itself, in the process making animations easier to express and much faster.

 Opacity animations
 ==================